adesikiru/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ## Description

-This is a simple distributed web design infrastructure with two servers.
+This is a secured and monitored web infrastructure with two servers.
 Traffic and requests from clients being handled by a load balancer which directs traffic to the servers based on their current state and available resources to handle requests.
 Hence reducing the chances of network overload or web site downtime.

 ## Specifics About This Infrastructure